-Furthermore, the bill amends existing laws regarding provisional licenses and reinstatement fees.
-It prohibits the assessment of multiple reinstatement fees for individuals with multiple suspensions or revocations and requires Service Oklahoma to notify license holders of their reinstatement status.
-Notably, individuals convicted of specific offenses will be ineligible for a provisional license, and the Department of Corrections is tasked with providing inmates with documentation to assist in obtaining a provisional license upon release.
-The bill also includes provisions for the development of rules and procedures by both Service Oklahoma and the Department of Corrections to ensure effective implementation.
-The act is set to take effect on July 1, 2026.
+Furthermore, the bill amends existing statutes regarding license reinstatement, prohibiting the assessment of multiple reinstatement fees for individuals with multiple suspensions or revocations.
+It requires Service Oklahoma to notify license holders of their reinstatement and outlines the conditions under which provisional licenses may be issued, including restrictions on driving hours and eligibility criteria.
+Notably, individuals convicted of certain offenses will be ineligible for a provisional license.
+The Department of Corrections is tasked with providing inmates with relevant documentation to assist in obtaining a provisional license upon release.
+The bill is set to take effect on July 1, 2026.

 Committee Substitute: 57-513.3